tonygward/psfdx/README.md

 ### 3. Salesforce CLI

-   You can install the Salesforce CLI directly from this module once it's imported by running:
+   You can install the Salesforce CLI by running:

    ```powershell
    Import-Module psfdx
    Install-SalesforceCli
    ```
-   On macOS it uses Homebrew (`brew install sfdx-cli/tap/sf`).
+   On macOS it uses Homebrew (`brew install sfdx-cli/tap/sf`).<br>
    On Windows and Linux it defaults to npm (`npm install --global @salesforce/cli`).

 # Examples